Be efficient, be productive, be a better person, and be the WINNER!

 CHECK UP ON FRIENDS

 Sometimes it is easier to be kind to strangers than to people we are closest to.
-I am a person that likes to vocalize every thought they have because I assume everybody is interested.
+I am a person that likes to vocalize every thought I have because I assume everybody is interested.
 Result of being an only child.

 But not everyone is like that.